In-For-Disaster-Analytics/ckanext-oauth2/README.md

 The OAuth2 extension allows site visitors to login through an OAuth2 server.

-**Note**: This extension is being tested in CKAN 2.9.
+This extension is tested in CKAN 2.11.
 This is therefore considered as the supported version

-Plans to support CKAN 2.10 and 2.11 are underway.

 ## Installation